HfH-DLC/hfh-studienverlaufsplaner/README.md

 6. Start the development server with `php artisan serve`.

-You can run any existing tests with `php artisan test`.
+To run the php tests, use `php artisan test`.
+To run the js tests, use `npm run test`.

 ## Production Setup